julita-wilczek/Strive-FS-M3-D10-Benchmark/README.md

-# Strive-FS-M3-D10-Benchmark
+# Responsive Netflix homepage

 Project based on Netflix project from Strive-FS-M2-D5 repository.
 Code was revised and improved wherever possible.

-It adds back office to the previous project and makes the project responsive using APIs.
+It adds backoffice to the previous project and makes the project responsive using APIs.

 Features:
 - Movies generated dynamically using API